Geometric criteria for overtwistedness: Thick neighborhoods of overtwisted submanifolds

 \subsection{General dimensions}

-The argument used in order to conclude Theorem \ref{thm:OTxD2} for an arbitrary overtwisted $(Y,\xi)$ contains the same steps as in the case $n=2$.
-However, the definition of the domain $\wt \Delta$ and the local model $(M,\alpha_M)$ are more involved.
+In this section we prove Theorem \ref{thm:OTxD2}.
+The reader is strongly encouraged to have understood the case $n=2$, proven in the previous Subsection \ref{ssec:3to5}.
+The argument we use in order to conclude Theorem \ref{thm:OTxD2} for an arbitrary overtwisted contact manifold $(N,\xi_\ot)$ contains the same steps as the 5--dimensional case above, but the general higher--dimensional versions of the boundary piece $B\sse\Delta_\cyl$ and Lemma \ref{lem: 3D contact} contain more information.